SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 Let's get started with the preparation of our **Helm deployment** or **Helm installation**.
 Based on your own Kyma environment, you will need to update the *values.yaml* file of your **Umbrella Chart**.
 This is a regular process step, which you need to undertake as part of almost any Helm installation to inject environment-specific details which cannot be pre-configured by the application/package vendor.

 3.1.
-Open the Umbrella Chart *values.yaml* file (of our SaaS sample application) in the *code/charts/sustainable-saas* directory ([click here](../../../code/charts/sustainable-saas/values.yaml)).
+Either copy or rename the Umbrella Chart *values.yaml* file (of our SaaS sample application) in the *deploy/kyma/charts/sustainable-saas* directory ([click here](../../../deploy/kyma/charts/sustainable-saas/values.yaml)) and add **-private** as part of the filename *values-private.yaml*

+> **Important** - By adding **-private** to the filename, no confidential or environment specific details will be committed to Git, as these files will be ignored by Git.

 3.2.
-Provide values for the following parameters, based on your own environment and the Container Registry used.
+In the **values-private.yaml** file, please provide values for the following parameters, based on your own environment and the Container Registry used.

 **global**